hschwentner/hschwentner.io/docs/domain-driven-refactorings/strategic/implement-bounded-context-from-scratch.md

+---
-# Implement Bounded Context from Scratch
+title: Implement Bounded Context from Scratch
+---

 *Alternative to [Carve Bounded Context out of Monolith](carve-bounded-context-out-of-monolith)*